-This Document contains the 2nd Edition of Guidance on the application of Regulation (EU) No 1227/2011 on Wholesale Energy Market Integrity and Transparency (REMIT), which the Agency may adopt pursuant to Article 16(1) of REMIT.
+This Document contains a comparison of the content of the 1st and the 2nd Edition of Guidance on the application of Regulation (EU) No 1227/2011 on Wholesale Energy Market Integrity and Transparency (REMIT), which the Agency may adopt pursuant to Article 16(1) of REMIT.
+Deletions are marked with strikethrough in blue colour and new text is marked with underline in red colour.
+Moves are marked in green colour, double strikethrough for copy and double underline for paste.